Betterman v. Montana

 Betterman v.
 Montana, 578 U.S. 437 (2016), was a United States Supreme Court case which held that the right to a speedy trial does not guarantee the right to speedy sentencing.
 It was decided on May 19, 2016.

 Background

 Brandon T. Betterman was charged with an assault on a family member in 2011, but failed to show up at a Montana court room.
 In April 2012, Betterman pleaded guilty to jumping bail.
 He spent 14 months in a county jail in Montana while waiting for his sentence.
 In the summer of 2013, the judge sentenced him to seven years in prison, with four years suspended.
 Betterman ultimately appealed his case to the Supreme Court of the United States, where argued that holding him in the county jail for 14 months violated his constitutional rights, because the right to a speedy trial guaranteed under the Speedy Trial Clause of the Sixth Amendment extended to speedy sentencing.

 Opinion of the Court

 In a unanimous 8–0 ruling, the Montana Supreme Court's decision was upheld.
 Associate Justice Ruth Bader Ginsburg wrote the decision in an 11-page opinion.
+The right to a speedy trial, she wrote is "a measure protecting the presumptively innocent" that "loses force upon conviction."
+The status of "accused" precedes and is different from the status of "conviction," a distinction that the opinion found support for in the legal writings of Edward Coke and William Blackstone.
+Other potential remedies were not available to Betterman because he "did not preserve a due process challenge."

+Justice Sotomayor wrote a concurring opinion regarding "the correct test for a Due Process Clause delayed sentencing challenge."
+Justice Thomas also wrote a concurring opinion, responding to Sotomayor, and saying that the Court should not "prejudge" the Due Process Clause issue.